How might Google Identify Link Spam?

 If there aren’t many of the same context identifiers, or there are so many that they might be considered suspicious, any ranking value for that link that might be passed to the page being linked to might be ignored.
 The patent doesn’t refer to this as a PageRank signal or a hypertext relevance signal, but it’s possible that both are being referred to.

 The counts of these context identifiers might be tracked over time so that a sudden surge of counts of those for a link might be identified.
-A page that acquires links to it in a short period of time that contains the same context identifiers might be considered suspicious and those links might be considered link spam, and may not count in the ranking of the page linked to.
+A page that acquires links to it in a short period of time that contains the same context identifiers might be considered suspicious, and those links might be considered link spam, and may not count in the ranking of the page linked to.
 A page that has a variety of valid context identifiers might be boosted in search results.

 This link spam patent was filed almost a decade ago, even though it was just granted recently.
 There’s no telling if Google has used the process described within it, or used it and replaced it with a different approach, or used it and continues to do so today.

-The types of problems it is intended to solve, such as link spam, anchor text spam, Google Bombs, and framed on-site references are issues that Google seems to still be battling, though, with things like the Penguin Update and manual penalty notices sent to site owners in Google’s Webmaster Tools, it looks like Google has been active in fighting these types of problems.
+The types of problems it is intended to solve, such as link spam, anchor text spam, Google Bombs, and framed on-site references are issues that Google seems to be still battling, though, with things like the Penguin Update and manual penalty notices sent to site owners in Google’s Webmaster Tools, it looks like Google has been active in fighting these types of problems.
 Is this context identifier approach part of the process that Google uses to identify unnatural linking?
 It looks like it would work in the Penguin Webspam example above.

 I’ve written a few posts about links.
 These were ones that I found interesting: